 Frist Art Museum

 Not normally the first idea to come to mind if traveling with kids, but make no mistake, the Frist Art Museum isn't your ordinary stuffy gallery.
 From the very moment you enter the property you begin your art experience and the visual displays are vibrant and poignant.
 After exploring the various exhibitions, don't miss the Martin ArtQuest on the second floor.
 The space is designed to bring out creativity with many varied stations that explore touch, sound, and motion.
 Exploring Exhibitions allows you to examine and connect the artwork from the main gallery space downstairs with your child.
 This isn't an afterthought to corral young kids, it is a place to introduce and involve the young and old in the beautiful and mystifying world of art.
-Take a look here for more on my experience with my four year old.

 For the Animal Lover: